nbicocchi/learn-microservices/modules/communication-sync/slides/2 - Sync communication.md

 }
 ```

 **Under-fetching (aka chattiness)** occurs when a client requests data from an API but does not receive all the necessary information in a single response.
-As a result, the client must make additional requests to retrieve the missing data, leading to inefficiencies and increased latency.
+As a result, the client must make additional requests to retrieve the missing data, leading to inefficiencies, increased latency and costs.

 *Scenario*: The endpoint `/books` returns a simplified model for books.
 If the client also needs the publisher, it must make additional requests to fetch publisher details such as: `GET /books/{title}`